temaxuck/VK-friends/README.md

 vkfriends
 =============

-Command line interface for generating reports of vk friends of certain user
+Command line interface for generating reports of vk friends of a certain user

 Installation